PostgREST/postgrest-docs/docs/releases/latest.rst

 Logging users
 ^^^^^^^^^^^^^

-You can now verify the current authenticated database user in the :ref:`request log <pgrst_logging>` on stdout.
+You can now see the :ref:`request database user in the logs <pgrst_logging>`.

 Run without configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-It is now possible to execute PostgREST without specifying any configuration variable, even without the three that were mandatory
+It is now possible to execute PostgREST without specifying any configuration variable.
+The three that were mandatory on the previous versions, are no longer so.

   - If :ref:`db-uri` is not set, PostgREST will use the `libpq environment variables <https://www.postgresql.org/docs/current/libpq-envars.html>`_ for the database connection.
   - If :ref:`db-schemas` is not set, it will use the database ``public`` schema.